-Apple trees are the most important fruit tree in Connecticut orchard planting and numerous apple tree cultivars are recommended such as the Macintosh and the old favorites: Red Delicious apple tree and the Golden Delicious apples.
-Pick-you-own apple tree orchards not only attract CT gardeners, but many tourists flock to the apple trees, where apple cider is served, and the tourists are offered paper sacks full of tree ripe apples to buy at many pick-your-own apple tree farms.
+Find Apple trees that are the most important commercially grown fruit tree in Connecticut orchard planting and numerous apple tree cultivars are recommended such as the Macintosh, Cortland and the old favorite varieties: Red Delicious apple tree and the Golden Delicious apples.
+Pick-you-own apple tree orchards not only attract Connecticut shoppers and gardeners, but many tourists flock to the apple trees, where apple cider is served during the fall season, and the tourists are offered paper sacks full of tree ripe apples to buy at many pick-your-own apple tree farms.

-Several cold hardy peach trees, such as the Red Haven Peach and the Hale Haven peach tree are the best choices for peach tree producers in Connecticut, especially near coastal Bridgeport, Ct. and New Haven, Ct.
-Sour cherry trees such as the red North Star cherry and the Montmorency are garden Connecticut favorites, and zone 6 fruit gardens can grow sweet cherries, such as the Bing and Black Tartarian cherry are cold hardy.
+Several cold hardy peach trees, such as the Red Haven Peach tree, and the Hale Haven peach tree are the best choices for peach tree producers in Connecticut, especially when they are grown near coastal Bridgeport, CT. and New Haven, CT.
+Sour cherry trees such as the red North Star cherry tree and the Montmorency cherry tree are garden Connecticut fruit favorites for many growers, and zone 6 fruit gardens can successfully grow sweet cherries, such as the Bing cherry tree and Black Tartarian cherry tree that are very cold hardy trees.

 Crabapple trees are necessary to us as the best apple tree pollinators , if apple trees are to fruit, and both the Dolgo crabapple and the Transcendent crabapple are efficient pollinators of Apple trees in Connecticut.
 Crabapple trees are important for wildlife food in wildlife preserves for deer and wildlife game birds, that ripen fall seasonal fruit that remains hanging on the tree for several months as a primary wildlife food plots.The mulberry tree is an important fruit producing tree for wildlife animals and wildlife game birds.
 Oak trees are important acorn producers to attract wildlife animals and birds like turkey.
 The Sawtooth oak tree is a fast growing tree that matures acorns in only five years, and the Gobbler oak tree, the turkey oak tree and the white oak trees are excellent attractants with their aromatic ripening acorn crop for a trophy deer or game birds.
 The native American persimmon tree and the Chickasaw plum tree produce fruit that when ripe emits a pungent scent that attracts wildlife animals.
 Chestnut trees , Autumn olive trees and hickory nut trees will create an environment during ripening time that attracts wildlife animals.

-Organic berry plants are important at pick-your-own farms.
-Black raspberry plants and Latham red raspberry bushes are both native berries to the United States and Latham red raspberries keep well for roadside stand sales or to ship to grocery stores, however, black raspberries have a short shelf life and should eventually be improved for consumers by berry hybridizers.
+Berry plants are important at pick-your-own farms.
+Black raspberry plants and Latham red raspberry bushes are both native berries to the United States and Latham red raspberries keep well for roadside stand sales or to ship to grocery stores, however, the black raspberries have a short shelf life, and we hope that they will eventually be improved for consumers by berry researchers and hybridizers.
 These experiments will eventually introduce this excellent flavored raspberry into national, commercial berry, wholesale markets.
-Blueberry plants are organically grown in Ct.
-Connectict has mant pick-your-own berry farms, and the blueberries are loaded with an intense blueberry flavor.
+Blueberry plants are organically grown in CT.

-Connecticut researchers have developed several inter-crosses of Japanese chestnut and American chestnuts to create hybrids that are resistant to chestnut blight that destroyed the American chestnut tree forests in 1910.
+Connecticut horticulture and academic researchers have developed several inter-crosses of Japanese chestnut and American chestnuts to create hybrids that are resistant to chestnut blight that during the last century destroyed the American chestnut tree forests in 1910.
 The nuts of the American chestnut trees tasted delicious, writers say, and the straight wooden poles of the American chestnut trees were ideal for commerce.
 The American chestnuts research was done by the Connecticut agricultural experimental station in New Haven, CT.

 The Bayberry shrub-tree is a tough, very important landscape, evergreen plant in CT. gardens.
-Red Maple tree, Acer rubrum, is a beautiful red shade tree in the fall that is used as a street tree along with River Birch, Betula nigra, and Norway elm trees along the Yale University campus streets.
-Elm street in New Haven, CT., bisects Yale University, New Haven , CT. and the fall elm leaf color is only surpassed by the bright golden yellow leaves of the Ginkgo trees that are planted between the Osborn botanical Lab and the Marsh botany center at Yale University.
+The Red Maple tree, Acer rubrum, is a beautiful red shade tree in the fall that is used as a street tree along with River Birch, Betula nigra, and Norway elm trees are growing along the Yale University campus outlying streets.
+Elm street in New Haven, CT., bisects Yale University, that is located at New Haven , CT.
+The spectacular fall elm leaf color is only surpassed by the bright golden, yellow leaves of the Ginkgo trees that are planted between the Osborn botanical Lab and the Marsh botany center at Yale University.
 Connecticut gardeners are careful to select male ginkgo trees, to avoid the female ginkgo flower unpleasant aroma.
 CT., Sour Wood trees, Sweet Gum trees and the Swamp Tupelo tree are spectacularly colored and brilliant in October.
 One of the fastest growing shade trees is the Lombardy poplar tree that can grow over 8 feet tall during the first year of transplanting, and the Lombardy poplar trees when planted in long rows will provide an excellent privacy screen and an effective wind blocker.

-Dogwood trees, Cornus florida, are cold hardy throughout Connecticut and the white dogwood flowering tree is the most important street tree, however, pink flowering dogwood and grafted red dogwoods are also brilliant flowering trees in spring gardens.
-Redbud trees, Cercis canadensis, are native flowering trees in Connecticut forests and redbud blooms with dogwood trees in spring and are often planted together as a flowering tree combo in Connecticut.
+The Dogwood tree, Cornus florida, is very cold hardy throughout Connecticut, and the white dogwood flowering tree is the most important street tree, however, pink flowering dogwood and grafted red dogwoods are also brilliant flowering trees in spring gardens.
+Redbud trees, Cercis canadensis, are native flowering trees that are found growing in Connecticut forests, and redbud tree blooms with dogwood trees in spring and are often planted together as a flowering tree combo in Connecticut.
 The Japanese flowering cherry tree flowers in colors of pink (Kwanzan) and white (Yoshino) and in the spring they flower dramatically in the landscape.
 The Sassafras tree is a yellow flowering tree with tiny creamy-yellow, fragrant clusters of flowers.
-Palm trees, surprisingly, will survive winter in Connecticut.
-Windmill palm trees and often planted near pool landscapes for that unusual tropical accent and the Windmill palms also look great when planted as pairs near patio entrances.
-The Needle palm tree is a very slow growing palm, but the Needle palms will survive in temperatures of minus twenty degrees F.
+Palm trees, surprisingly will survive a severe winter in Connecticut.
+Windmill palm trees are often planted near pool landscapes for that unusual tropical accent and the Windmill palm tree also looks great when planted as pairs near patio entrances.
+The Needle palm tree is a very slow growing palm, but the Needle palm will survive in temperatures of minus twenty degrees F below zero.